1. In Which Courthouses do we represent Clients?

-We represent clients in the Distict and Superior Courts of Pierce, King, Snohomish, Thurston, Kitsap, Mason, Kittitas, Jefferson, and Clallum Counties.
-Also we appear in most of the municipal courts in the area, Seattle Municipal Court, Tacoma Municipal Court, Bellevue Municipal Court, Kent Municipal Court being just a few of the largest examples.
+We represent persons accused in Federal Court.
+We represent clients in the District and Superior Courts of Pierce, Thurston, Kitsap and south King County.
+Other locations are only by special arrangement.
+Also we appear in most of the municipal courts in the area: Tacoma Municipal Court, Kent Municipal Court, Olympia Municipal Court, Port Orchard Municipal Court being just a few of the largest examples.

 2. What areas of law do you practice in?

 We serve our clients in many types of cases.
 A lot of our practice consist of DUI cases and Domestic Violence cases.
 Another significant portion of our clients are accused of felony level offenses of all kinds including Assault, Felony DUI, Theft, Robbery, Drug, Firearms and even Murder.
 In addition to these criminal cases we also assist our clients in several fields of law related to criminal defense.
 Immigration, Civil Rights Restoration, Expungement and/or Vacation of Criminal Records, and Drug Asset Forfeiture Defense are most of the types of cases we assist our clients with.
 If you have a question about whether we would handle the type of case you have and its not listed here, please contact us.

 3. What would you charge to represent me in my case?

 Please see our page on Fees for that answer.